flintlib/arb/doc/source/fmprb_calc.rst

 Root-finding
 -------------------------------------------------------------------------------

+.. function :: long fmprb_calc_isolate_roots(fmprb_ptr * found, int ** flags, fmprb_calc_func_t func, void * param, const fmprb_t interval, long maxdepth, long maxeval, long maxfound, long prec)

+    Rigorously isolates single roots of a real analytic function on the interior of an interval.

+    This routine writes an array of *n* interesting subintervals of *interval* to *found* and corresponding flags to *flags*, returning the integer *n*.
+    The output has the following properties:

+    * The function has no roots on *interval* outside of the output subintervals.

+    * Subintervals are sorted in increasing order (with no overlap except possibly starting and ending with the same point).

+    * Subintervals with a flag of 1 contain exactly one (single) root.

+    * Subintervals with any other flag may or may not contain roots.

+    If no flags other than 1 occur, all roots of the function on *interval* have been isolated.
+If there are output subintervals on which the existence or nonexistence of roots could not be determined, the user may attempt further searches on those subintervals (possibly with increased precision and/or increased
+    bounds for the breaking criteria).
+Note that roots of multiplicity higher than one and roots located exactly at endpoints cannot be isolated by the algorithm.

+    The following breaking criteria are implemented:

+    * At most *maxdepth* recursive subdivisions are attempted.
+The smallest details that can be distinguished are therefore about `2^{-\text{maxdepth}}` times the width of *interval*.
+      A typical, reasonable value might be between 20 and 50.

+    * If the total number of tested subintervals exceeds *maxeval*, the algorithm is terminated and any untested subintervals are added to the output.
+The total number of calls to *func* is thereby restricted to a small multiple of *maxeval* (the actual count can be slightly higher depending on implementation details).
+      A typical, reasonable value might be between 100 and 100000.

+    * The algorithm terminates if *maxfound* roots have been isolated.
+      In particular, setting *maxfound* to 1 can be used to locate just one root of the function even if there are numerous roots.
+      To try to find all roots, *LONG_MAX* may be passed.

+    The argument *prec* denotes the precision used to evaluate the function.
+It is possibly also used for some other arithmetic operations performed internally by the algorithm.
+Note that it probably does not make sense for *maxdepth* to exceed *prec*.

+    Warning: it is assumed that subdivision points of *interval* can be represented exactly as floating-point numbers in memory.
+    Do not pass `1 \pm 2^{-10^{100}}` as input.

 .. function:: void fmprb_calc_newton_conv_factor(fmpr_t conv_factor, fmprb_calc_func_t func, void * param, const fmprb_t conv_region, long prec)

     Given an interval `I` specified by *conv_region*, evaluates a bound